-Both primary safety endpoints negotiated with the FDA as part of the protocol were met in the CHAMPION trial: 98.6% of patients were free from device- or system-related complications, and no pressure-sensor failures occurred.
-Fifteen serious adverse events (SAEs) occurred, of which eight (1% of total sample) were related to the device or system and seven (1% of total sample) were related to the device or system and seven (1% of total sample) were related to the implant procedure.
-SAEs included four bleeding events, three hospitalizations related to anticoagulation treatment, two exacerbations of pre-existing atrial dysrhythmias during right heart catheterizations, two febrile illnesses, one pulmonary in-situ thrombus during right-heart catheterization, one cardiogenic shock, one atypical chest pain, and one delivery-system failure.
+Both primary safety endpoints negotiated with the FDA as part of the clinical development program were met in the CHAMPION trial: 98.6% of patients were free from device- or system-related complications, and no pressure-sensor failures occurred.
+Fifteen serious adverse events (SAEs) occurred, of which eight (1% of total sample) were related to the device or system and seven (1% of total sample) were related to the implant procedure.
+SAEs included four bleeding events, three hospitalizations related to anticoagulation treatment, two exacerbations of pre-existing atrial dysrhythmias during right heart catheterization, two febrile illnesses, one pulmonary in-situ thrombus during right-heart catheterization, one cardiogenic shock, one atypical chest pain, and one delivery-system failure.
 There were no episodes of pulmonary infarction or embolism associated with the sensor, and no events required sensor removal.